jamiehenzy/CTGA_UNIX_HPC/2_UNIX.md

 ## U33: Match making
 You will often want to search files to find lines that match a certain pattern.
 The Unix command `grep` does this (and much more).
 You might already know that FASTA files (used frequently in bioinformatics) have a simple format: one header line which must start with a '>' character, followed by a DNA or protein sequence on subsequent lines.
 To find only those header lines in a FASTA file, we can use grep, which just requires you specify a pattern to search for, and one or more files to search.

-Use the file "intron_IME_data.fasta" from the Arabidopsis folder for the exercise below:
+Use the file "intron_IME_data.fasta" for the exercise below:

 	$ grep ">" intron_IME_data.fasta